 - #announcements-ldn: announcements aimed at a specific office or location.

-Tip: With Slack for Mobile, you can stay up to date on announcements made wherever you go!
+Tip: With Slack's mobile apps for iOS and Android, you can stay up to date on announcements made wherever you go.

-Efficiently grab the attention of an individual or group by including an @mention with your message to notify the person or user group.
-Mention a member to notify a person and manage user groups to ensure the right people are notified.
+Efficiently catch the attention of an individual or group by including an @mention with your message to notify the person or user group.
+Mention a member to notify a person, and manage user groups to ensure the right people are notified.

 Step 4: Stay on top of your to-do list

 When you don't have time to review a file or reply to messages, our built-in tools help you to stay organised and follow up later.